Vietnam, China trade barbs after Vietnamese fishing boat sinks

 Chinese Foreign Ministry spokesman Qin Gang said Vietnam caused the incident with its "insistence on forcefully disrupting China's normal operations and its dangerous actions on the seas.

-"We urge the Vietnamese side once again to immediately stop all disruptive and damaging (activites)," he added.
+"We urge the Vietnamese side once again to immediately stop all disruptive and damaging (activities)," he added.

 Scores of Vietnamese and Chinese ships, including coastguard vessels, have continued to square off around the rig despite a series of collisions this month after the platform was towed to the site.
 Each side has blamed the other over those incidents.
 Until Monday, no ship had sunk.